 I did my best to run the watermaker during the rising tide so that in theory I’d be getting fresher seawater and not the gross stuff further inland.

 I’ll be getting another prefilter to install on the intake next time I’m there.
-It’s not very practical to run the watermaker on passages, as you’re supposed to, when island-hopping the Caribbean.
+You’re supposed to run this for long periods while on passage, and there aren’t really “passages” in the typical, short hops in the Caribbean.

 Is the advertised output accurate?